ksaaskil/ksaaskil/README.md

 <!-- repositories ends -->
 <!-- updated_at starts -->
-Repository updated on Saturday, 01.
+Table updated on Saturday, 01.
 August 2020.
 <!-- updated_at ends -->